Search by Algolia

 Many businesses see site search as just a box to check on the UX checklist.
 But with acquisition harder than ever and customer expectations higher than ever, companies that don’t leverage the full power of site search are missing out.

 Site search can be an invaluable business tool, capable of driving sales, conversions, and positive user experiences.
 Yet, this all relies on configuring your site search intelligently.
-By carefully considering your e-commerce site search strategy and following certain site search best practices, you can turn your search into a competitive advantage.
+By carefully considering your ecommerce site search strategy and following certain search UX best practices, you can turn your search into a competitive advantage.

 Importance of site search

-• Quickly and relevantly connecting customers to their needs
+• The ability to quickly and relevantly connect customers to their needs

 • Improved user experiences